geobtaa/geobtaa.github.io/editor-prototype/README.md

 # Project editor prototype

 This isolated prototype is available at `/editor/`.
-It edits only files in `src/content/docs/projects` and writes them through the GitHub Contents API to the `editor-prototype` branch.
+It edits only files in `src/content/docs/projects` and writes them through the GitHub Contents API directly to the `custom-cms` staging branch.
 Decap `/admin` is unchanged.

 ## Local setup